StefanoAnzolut/business-guide/source/quickstart/trial.rst

 ---------------------

 ..
 NOTE::
   Cancelling your free trial will automatically delete Skribble Business and transfer all members to the **Skribble Free** plan.
+Your members will keep seeing their documents in their personal Skribble account.

 To cancel your free trial: